-Superformance is bringing a little something special to this year’s SEMA show in Las Vegas (October 30 to November 2).
-The Southern California automotive continuation and reproduction specialists will publicly debut their Future GT Forty, an extra-special—and heavily upgraded—edition of the manufacturer’s GT40 MKI supercar, itself based on the original Ford GT40 MK I.
+Superformance brought a little something special to this year’s SEMA show (October 30 to November 2), kicking off today in Las Vegas.
+The Southern California automotive continuation and reproduction specialists publicly debuted its Future GT Forty, an extra-special—and heavily upgraded—edition of the manufacturer’s GT40 MKI supercar, itself based on the original Ford GT40 MK I.

 So why the big fuss now?
 In 1966, a Ford GT40 MKII broke Ferrari’s six-year winning streak at the 24 Hours of Le Mans endurance race, marking the beginning of the GT40 family’s four-year reign at Le Mans.
 Two years later, a Ford GT40 MKI (an earlier model) came out on top.
 This year marks the 50th anniversary of that win, which prompted Superformance to celebrate the historic racer with a special edition.